hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 ## Key Concepts

 A **shard** is the base throughput unit of KDS.
-One shard provides a capacity of 1MB/sec data input and 2MB/sec data output.
+Shards help break the stream's data flow into independent substreams, which can be processed in parallel.
+Shards preserve the order of the data items they ingest while ordering among different shards' items is undefined.
+One shard provides a capacity of 1MiB/sec data input and 2MiB/sec data output.
 One shard can support up to 1000 record publications per second.
 You will specify the number of shards needed when you create a data stream.
 For example, you can create a data stream with two shards.
-This data stream has a throughput of 2MB/sec data input and 4MB/sec data output and allows up to 2000 record publications per second.
+This data stream has a throughput of 2MiB/sec data input and 4MiB/sec data output and allows up to 2000 record publications per second.
 You can monitor shard-level metrics in Kinesis and add or remove shards from your data stream dynamically as your data throughput changes by resharding the data stream.

 A **record** is the unit of data stored in Kinesis.
 A record is composed of a sequence number, partition key, and data blob.
 Data blob is the data of interest your data producer adds to a data stream.
-The maximum size of a data blob (the data payload before Base64-encoding) is 1 megabyte (MB).
+The maximum size of a data blob (the data payload before Base64-encoding) is 1 MiB.

-A **partition key** is used to segregate and route records to different shards of a data stream.
-A partition key is specified by your data producer while adding data to KDS.
-For example, assuming you have a data stream with two shards (shard 1 and shard 2).
-You can configure your data producer to use two partition keys (key A and key B) so that all records with key A are added to shard 1, and all records with key B are added to shard 2.
+A **partition key** is used to assign records to different shards of a data stream.
+Items with the same partition key always belong to the same shard.
+Since shards preserve the order of the items they ingest, the ordering of records with the same partition key is also preserved.
+The partition key is specified by your data producer while adding data to KDS.

 A **sequence number** is a unique identifier for each record.
 Sequence numbers are assigned by KDS when a data producer publishes data into it.